 Conversely, an antitrust plaintiff can recover treble damages, injunctive relief, and its attorney’s fees and costs of suit (but not experts’ fees).
 In some cases, antitrust plaintiffs can obtain very substantial judgments against solvent firms that must pay them.

 In really egregious cases, which typically concern the well-established per se violations of Section 1 of the Sherman Act, the alleged offenders might be subjected to criminal prosecutions, and their officers and employees might be personally indicted, tried, and convicted.
 Criminal prosecutions of antitrust law are typically conducted by the DOJ as well as by state prosecutors (called “Attorneys General”).
-The FTC, as noted above, has strong regulatory powers and can readily refer matters to the DOJ or act in concert with it.
-The DOJ sometimes collaborates with the United States Attorney’s Office (which also belongs to the United States Department of Justice), particularly in cases in which the charges include both antitrust offenses and alleged mail fraud, bank fraud, wire fraud and/or RICO violations.
-The DOJ prosecutes both criminal and civil claims, and the FTC prosecutes civil and administrative claims.
+The FTC, as noted above, has strong regulatory powers and can readily refer matters to the Division or act in concert with it.
+The Division sometimes collaborates with the United States Attorney’s Office (which also belongs to the United States Department of Justice), particularly in cases in which the charges include both antitrust offenses and alleged mail fraud, bank fraud, wire fraud and/or RICO violations.
+The Division prosecutes both criminal and civil claims, and the FTC prosecutes civil and administrative claims.